Long-Term Preparation: Staying

 • Alternately, you might be the criminal, in which case it’s best to do it at night.

-Gasoline will be difficult to get ahold of, so don’t expect a truck will always be useful, but a bicycle with an attached wagon will always work as long as you can repair it.
+Gasoline will be difficult to acquire, so don’t expect a truck will always be useful, but a bicycle with an attached wagon will always work as long as you can repair it.

 Very soon, after a few months, scavenging out in the wild will make more sense for many of your staples.